Telehealth is online care. It allows you to have an urgent care visit in your own home. This is convenient but has limits. If you choose telehealth:

 - And you are referred from our telehealth to a Children’s Mercy facility on the same day for the same concern, your telehealth bill will be waived after you are seen in person.

-Your child needs to be seen in person at one of our Urgent Care locations for health concerns:
+Your child needs to be seen in person at one of our Urgent Care locations:

-Your child needs to be seen in the Emergency Department for health concerns:
+Your child needs to be seen in the Emergency Department:

 - Mental health concerns